Herminium lanceum

 What's the taxonomical classification of Herminium lanceum?

-Herminium lanceum belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
-Within the class Equisetopsida and the subclass Magnoliidae, it is further organized into the order Asparagales.
-This plant is a member of the family Orchidaceae, specifically placed within the genus Herminium, with its formal biological designation being the species lanceum.
+Herminium lanceum belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
+As a member of the class Equisetopsida and the subclass Magnoliidae, it follows the evolutionary lineage of the order Asparagales.
+This plant is a specific representative of the family Orchidaceae, placing it among the diverse group of orchids.
+Within this family, it is categorized under the genus Herminium, with its unique biological identity defined by its species name, lanceum.

 What are the morphological characteristics of this plant?